gcarravi/interior-design/README.md

 1. Open the folder where you would like to clone the project
 2. Open a terminal window
 3. Enter the following command: <code>git clone https://github.com/gcarravi/interior-design.git</code>
+4. On the terminal start the service locally by executing the following command: <code>python -m http.server --bind 127.0.0.1</code>
+5. the command above will give you the following: <code>Serving HTTP on 127.0.0.1 port 8000 (http://127.0.0.1:8000/)</code>.
+Click on it to see the application running in your local environment.

 ## License